Atlantic City gambling revenue drops but not as steeply as expected

 “It’s an absolutely remarkable result for a year that saw so much tumult in the gaming market,” said Israel Posner, executive director of the Lloyd D. Levenson Institute of Gaming Hospitality and Tourism at Stockton College.

 Four casinos in Atlantic City closed in 2014.
 A fifth, Trump Entertainment’s Taj Mahal, narrowly averted closing and remains in bankruptcy.
-Caesars Entertainment Corp, the owner of three other casinos in Atlantic City, has said its operating unit would file for bankruptcy on Thursday.
+Caesars Entertainment Corp (CZR.O), the owner of three other casinos in Atlantic City, has said its operating unit would file for bankruptcy on Thursday.

 Gaming revenue in Atlantic City has fallen by nearly half after peaking at $5.2 billion in 2006, a decline that analysts attribute to the rise of casinos in nearby states.